SAP-samples/teched2023-AD267/exercises/rap/exercises/ex99/README.md

-# How to connect to an SAP S/4HANA on premise or private cloud system
+# How to connect to an SAP S/4HANA on-premise or private cloud system

-This document describes how to create an **ABAP Project** to connect to an SAP S/4HANA on premise or private cloud system.
+This document describes how to create an **ABAP Project** to connect to an SAP S/4HANA on-premise or private cloud system.

 1. Click on  **File > New > New ABAP Project**